PlumpMath/wildermuthn.github.com/_posts/2016-01-26-let-gone-wild.md

 ### Transforming Data

 Now that we have the start and end of our journey through data, we can begin to think of solutions.
-But these solutions have a sharp focus: transforming data.
+But these solutions have a sharp focus: transforming data from the bottom-up.

 1. Identify the next part of the data to update.
 2. Determine how to calculate the new data.